-Progress is reviewed using the 'assess, plan, do and review' cycle, which includes classroom drop-ins, book looks and conversations with the child and the measuring of the impact of interventions, among other things.
+Progress against agreed outcomes is reviewed using the 'assess, plan, do and review' cycle.
+In order to measure the impact of the agreed actions, evidence is collected through classroom drop-ins, book looks, and conversations with the child.
 This is further supported during pupil progress meetings with the deputy head, head teacher and the class teacher.
 Progress is discussed during three termly reviews with parents and carers, when SMART outcomes are co-constructed, discussed and reviewed.